Syslifters/sysreptor/docs/docs/setup/plugins.md

 ### Plugin Loading
 Custom plugins need to be made available to the SysReptor docker container.
-This can be achived by extending the SysReptor docker image and adding your custom plugins to the image.
+This can be achieved by extending the SysReptor docker image and adding your custom plugins to the image.

 ```dockerfile title="Dockerfile example"
 ARG SYSREPTOR_VERSION="latest"